dbeurive/gpg/README.md

     $ cat batch.txt | gpg --enable-large-rsa --batch --gen-key

-Find the fingerprint of the generated keys:
+Find the ID or the fingerprint of the generated keys:

+By ID:

     $ gpg --list-keys
     sec   8192R/9BEF3AAC 2016-12-30
     uid                  Tester Long (This is for testing) <joe-long@foo.bar>
     ssb   8192R/3A57FB1C 2016-12-30